mushroomRetainer/MachineLearning/README.md

 missing_data_method = None		Method for dealing with missing data (defaul is to treat all labels as unique).
 Options are 'most common' or 'most common for label' full_output = False 			Give the full output of each step of the decision tree.
 Useful for debugging or analysizing small trees.

+Each of the other examples have either a single .py file or one or more diving scripts with "hoemwork" in the name that are examples of how to run the particular method.